Safe use of metal turning lathes

 Employees can become caught on chucks and faceplates that are poorly maintained or have protrusions.

-- Ensure chucks and faceplates are selected or designed so there are no catch points, particularly where 'homemade' designs are used.
+- Ensure chucks and faceplates are selected or designed so there are no catch points, particularly where custom designs are used.
+Note: where custom designs are used, they need to be designed and fabricated by suitably competent persons.

-- Ensure chucks and faceplates are set up to manufacturer/supplier specifications.
+- Ensure chucks and faceplates are set up to manufacturer and supplier specifications.

 - Hazard: Oversized workpiece in self-centering chuck, also known as a three-jaw chuck